 After all, that’s what celebration is all about, sharing the magic with families and friends.
 And, of course, sharing some cookies too 🙂 So, what are your favourite cakes/cookies you bake for Christmas?

-How do you make the best cranberry orange shortbread cookies?
+How to make the best cranberry orange shortbread cookies

 I can’t possibly imagine Christmas without the fresh aroma of cookies in the oven.
 It’s one of those fragrances that stays with you for the rest of your life, and takes you back to your childhood days whenever you fill your kitchen with it.
 And making these beauties is dead easy.
 But, there are a few tricks if you want to get perfect shortbread cookies every single time.